vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     buildDate: 2023-01-20
     sha: 6288c751-dirty
     ```
-1. Install the isolated-cluster plugin on the offline bootstrap machine:
+1. Install the isolated-cluster plug-in on the offline bootstrap machine:

       ```bash
      tanzu plugin install isolated-cluster --local standalone-plugins/

       ```
-1. Log in to the Private Registry on the Offline Machine.
+1. Log in to the private registry on the offline machine:
       ```bash
      docker login <URL>
       ```
    **Note** If your private registry uses a self-signed certificate, save the CA certificate of the registry in "/etc/docker/certs.d/registry.example.com/ca.crt"
-1. Upload the Images to the Private Registry.
+1. Upload the images to the private registry:
       ```bash
      tanzu isolated-cluster upload-bundle --source-directory <SOURCE-DIRECTORY> --destination-repo <DESTINATION-REGISTRY> --ca-certificate <SECURITY-CERTIFICATE>
       ```